ufal/npfl122/labs/faq.md

   TL;DR: To run an interactive GPU job with 1 CPU, 1 GPU, and 16GB RAM, run:
   ```
-  qrsh -q gpu.q -l gpu=1,mem_free=16G,h_data=16G -pty yes bash -l
+  srun -p gpu -c1 --gpus=1 --mem=16G --pty bash
   ```

-  To run a script requiring a GPU in a non-interactive way, use
+  To run a shell script requiring a GPU in a non-interactive way, use
   ```
-  qsub -q gpu.q -l gpu=1,mem_free=16G,h_data=16G -cwd -b y SCRIPT_PATH
+  sbatch -p gpu -c1 --gpus=1 --mem=16G SCRIPT_PATH
   ```

-  If you want to run a CPU-only computation, remove the `-q gpu.q` and `gpu=1,` from the above commands.
+  If you want to run a CPU-only computation, remove the `-p gpu` and `--gpus=1` from the above commands.

 ### TOCEntry: ReCodEx